bviale/test-epson-printer/deployment-guide.md

 ### 1. GitHub Pages (Easiest)

+This repository is already set up with GitHub Actions to deploy to GitHub Pages automatically when changes are pushed to the main branch.

+The app is available at: https://bviale.github.io/test-epson-printer/

+If you're forking this repository:
-1. Fork this repository to your GitHub account
+1. Go to your repository settings
-2. Go to Settings > Pages
+2. Navigate to "Pages" section
-3. Enable GitHub Pages from the main branch
-4. Your app will be available at `https://yourusername.github.io/repository-name/`
+3. Under "Build and deployment", select "GitHub Actions" as the source
+4. The workflow file is already included in the repository

 ### 2. Any Static Web Hosting